FRPV/MK-Fst-Phylo/analysis/002-NeighbourPhylip/README.md

 ## Module description

-This module takes as input a a distance matrix in the Phylyp format.
+This module takes as input a distance matrix in the Phylyp format.
 Those files most contains the suffix *.dist.phylip* .
 For each input file is executed a Neighbor-Joining phylogeny inference with the program *neighbor* from Phylip package.
 The user needs to give the sample that will be the out-group in the inference.

 ## Module Configuration